Condense, Clarify, Construct: Three Key Steps to Increase User Engagement for a Library Landing Page

 12/12 of participants felt there was information overload

-“certain things need to be condensed.
+“Certain things need to be condensed.
 It’s a lot of scrolling on mobile”

-We collapsed the sections to minimize single scroll by almost 50%
+We collapsed the sections to minimize single scroll by almost 50% of it's previous length.